nikovlod/quiz/testing.md

 ---
-layout: default  # Or 'page' if you have a custom layout; optional if using default theme
+layout: post  # Or 'page' if you have a custom layout; optional if using default theme
 title: Testing Page  # Optional: Sets the page title
 ---